Winter canola planting considerations

 - Although canola grows over a wide range of soil textures, well-drained, medium-textured soils are best.
 Soils where water stands for several days or those prone to waterlogging are poor choices.

 - The soil pH should be between 5.5 and 7.0.
-Soil pH correction with lime could be a potential solution for growing canola in soil with low pH (less than 5.5).
+Soil pH correction with lime should be considered when growing canola in soil with low pH (less than 5.5).

 - Be mindful when planting canola following crops like sunflower, soybean, alfalfa, or cotton.
 These crops share similar diseases with canola.
 Planting canola continuously is not recommended and it is not insurable.
 Plant canola after grass crops such as wheat or corn because these crops do not share diseases with canola.